 Responding when disruption occurs:

-· Students also have academic freedom, so it is important to exercise authority with compassion and self-restraint.
-It is best to correct innocent mistakes and minor first offenses gently, without ridiculing students’ remarks.
+Students also have academic freedom, so it is important to exercise authority with compassion and self-restraint.
+It is best to correct innocent mistakes and minor first offenses gently, without ridiculing a student's remarks.

-· If it becomes necessary to speak to an individual student about disruptive behavior, do so after class in a discreet manner.
+However, if it becomes necessary to speak to an individual student about disruptive behavior, do so after class in a discreet manner.
 If the situation requires an immediate response in class, calmly and courteously ask the student to stop the conduct and to speak with you after class or during office hours.
-After you meet with the student, send a brief email to the student stating your expectations and advising the student that if the disruptive behavior continues, you will report him/her to the Office of Student Support and Judicial Affairs (OSSJA).
+After you meet with the student, send a brief email to the student stating your expectations and advising the student that if the disruptive behavior continues, you will report them to the Office of Student Support and Judicial Affairs (OSSJA).

-A student should be asked to leave class if he or she engages in disruptive behavior that impedes your ability to teach the class productively -- and you should contact the police if the student refuses to leave.
+A student should be asked to leave class if they engage in disruptive behavior that impedes your ability to teach the class productively -- and you should contact the police if the student refuses to leave.
 If the student’s refusal to leave creates a safety risk or makes it impossible to continue class, you may also dismiss class for the day.
 If this happens, contact OSSJA immediately.